prosas/async_request_reply/README.md

 # Async Request Reply
-Implementation for Asynchronous Request-Reply pattern.
+Implementation of the Asynchronous Request-Reply pattern and a unified interface to make your code asynchronous.

 # Async Request Reply Workflow
 You can see [here](https://learn.microsoft.com/en-us/azure/architecture/patterns/async-request-reply).